canonical/pebble/docs/tutorial/getting-started.md

 This starts the Pebble daemon, and as you can see from the log, our HTTP server is already started, which can be verified by running `curl localhost:8080` in another terminal tab.

+To exit the Pebble daemon, press Ctrl-C (which sends an "interrupt" signal to the process).

 ## 5 View, start, and stop services

 You can view the status of services by running `pebble services`.
 Open another terminal tab, and run: